UK braced for winter showers and frost as temperatures to plummet over the weekend

 UK braced for winter showers and frost as temperatures set to plummet over weekend

-Temperatures are set to drop in the weeks leading up to Christmas, as wintery showers and cold blasts hit the UK this weekend.
+Temperatures are set to drop in the weeks leading up to Christmas, as wintry showers and cold blasts hit the UK this weekend.

 The impending cold comes shortly after Storm Babet and Storm Ciaran wreaked havoc across the country, causing travel disruption and flooding to homes in recent weeks.
 Two rare red weather warnings were issued for Storm Babet, with 30,000 properties losing power and at least seven people killed.